EKS / Client / create_cluster

 CloudWatch Logs ingestion, archive storage, and data scanning rates apply to exported control plane logs.
 For more information, see CloudWatch Pricing.

 In most cases, it takes several minutes to create a cluster.
 After you create an Amazon EKS cluster, you must configure your Kubernetes tooling to communicate with the API server and launch nodes into your cluster.
-For more information, see Managing Cluster Authentication and Launching Amazon EKS nodes in the Amazon EKS User Guide.
+For more information, see Allowing users to access your cluster and Launching Amazon EKS nodes in the Amazon EKS User Guide.

 See also: AWS API Documentation